 History and context in Assist

 • Workspace admins can further add context at the organizational level, which will be used in all Assist queries for your team.
 Use this space to provide terminology, conventions, or guidelines that should inform the assistant's responses.
-Organization context can be added under Settings > Assist:
+Organization context can be added under Settings > AI in the left navigation.

 Tips for better results